How to encrypt a PDF with & without a password

 How to encrypt PDF files with & without passwords to prevent unauthorized access, copying, sharing, editing.
 Why PDF encryption with passwords is useless.

-Document encryption categories can typically be divided into two categories: those that use passwords, and those that use more secure encryption keys.
-Here we show you how to encrypt a PDF with a password and how to encrypt a PDF without a password, as well as the advantages and disadvantages of each protection method.
+Document encryption categories can typically be divided into two categories: those that use passwords and those that use more secure encryption keys.

 In Adobe Acrobat password encryption, a user can enter a combination of numbers, letters, and symbols to protect a randomly generated encryption key that is used to encrypt the contents of their document.
 This is achievable with a range of modern encryption algorithms, including 265-bit AES, 128-bit AES, and RSA.